open-tale/open-tale.github.io/_docs/05-skills.md

 * The maximum range is equal to the Dexterity level, in meters.

+* If the range is 1m, add 1 point to the SP.

 * If the SP is higher than the target's Toughness, the target gets marked with a Crippled mark of level SP.